ThePowerOfSwift/SpeechRecognitionApp/README.md

 >**A NuGet for Mobile application development using Xamarin.Forms, Which will listen to speech and then try to recognize the speech and try to execute the Action that has been registered by the NuGet consuming application.**

+>**Library provides support for .NET Framework 4.5 , ASP.NET Core 1.0 , MonoAndroid v9.0 , iOS**

 ## Installation

+**The quickest way to get the latest release of VoiceToCommand Library is to add it to your project using NuGet**

    - **Platform Independent Library Installation:**
        > **Install Audiology.Library.VoiceToCommandCore(NuGet package Name) in the platform independent project**